 On top of the amazing screenplay, The Social Network is directed by the great David Fincher.
 Fincher has an impressive back catalog of work, including Mindhunter on Netflix.
 It's fair to say that the intensive detailed direction from Fincher compliments the amazing dialog from Sorkin's script.
 Throw into the mix the editing team of Kirk Baxter and Angus Wall and the end result is a near-perfect piece of cinema.

 Another real strongpoint of The Social Network is the amazing performances from the cast.
 Jesse Eisenberg is amazing playing Mark Zuckerberg.
 Perfectly displaying the essence of the floored genius pulled into the all-consuming emotions of greed and power.
 Justin Timberlake pulls off a strong performance playing Napster co-founder Sean Parker.
-But for me, the real standout comes from Andrew Garfield who is just outstanding playing ousted Co-Founder Eduardo Saverin.
+But for me, the real standout comes from Andrew Garfield (Silence, Under the Banner of Heaven) who is just outstanding playing ousted Co-Founder Eduardo Saverin.

 All in all, The Social Network is an outstanding piece of storytelling.
-There's so much more to this movie than just a story about the origins of the Facebook platform.
+Similar to The Billion Dollar Code, there's so much more to this movie than just a story about the origins of the Facebook platform.
 More a detailed and thorough expose of the humanistic struggles brought through wealth and power.
 A timeless tale of friendship and betrayal, but all set to the backdrop of a rock n roll rise to the top.
 Put simply, The Social Network is a triumph on many different levels – strongly recommended.